2000 Pacific hurricane season: Tropical Storm Olivia

 A tropical wave left the African coast on September 16.
 Crossing into the East Pacific on September 28, the wave exhibited little thunderstorm activity until it developed a burst of deep convection late on September 30.
-The development of banding features and sustained winds of 20-25 knots (25-30 mph) allowed it to develop into Tropical Depression Seventeen-E at 12:00 UTC on October 2.
+After forming banding features, the system developed into Tropical Depression Seventeen-E at 12:00 UTC on October 2.
 It strengthened into Tropical Storm Olivia eighteen hours later.
-Moving west-northwestward away from Mexico, Olivia reached its peak intensity late on October 3 with 55-knot (65 mph) winds, a minimum pressure of 994 millibars.
+Moving west-northwestward away from Mexico, Olivia reached its peak intensity late on October 3 with 65 mph (100 km/h) winds, and a minimum pressure of 994 mbar.
 It maintained this intensity for 36 hours before an increase in wind shear caused by Atlantic Hurricane Keith caused it to weaken on October 5.
-After Keith made landfall on Mexico and dissipated, northeasterly shear relaxed, and allowed Olivia to re-strengthen and achieve 55-knot winds again early on October 8.
+After Keith made landfall on Mexico and dissipated, northeasterly shear relaxed, and allowed Olivia to re-strengthen and achieve peak winds again early on October 8.
 Continual westward movement brought the storm over cooler waters, and it began to weaken for a second time.
-Olivia dropped to tropical depression intensity at 6:00 UTC on October 9, and dissipated 24 hours later.
-The resulting remnant low briefly re-gained moderate convection on October 11, but increasing southwesterly shear disrupted it.
-The low eventually crossed the Baja California Peninsula and the Gulf of California, and tracked across northwestern Mexico and entered the southwest United States.
+Olivia dropped to tropical depression intensity early on October 9, and dissipated the next day.

-The remnants of Olivia brought considerable rainfall to the American Southwest, Northwestern Mexico, and the Baja California Peninsula, exceeding 3 inches in many areas.
+Olivia's remnant low briefly re-gained convection on October 11, but increasing southwesterly shear disrupted it.
+The low crossed the Baja California Peninsula and the Gulf of California before moving across northwestern Mexico.
+On October 12, the remnant circulation moved through Cochise County, Arizona.
+The system interacted with an upper-level trough over Nevada to produce heavy rainfall in the state, peaking at 8.16 in in Hereford.
+The rains led to flooding across southern Arizona, causing US$30,000 in damage.
+Several roads were closed, leading to high water rescues in eastern Tucson.
+Two roads were damaged in Santa Cruz County.
+The floods also damaged crops, and led to a few landslides.